biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 .. image:: images/nextf_groovy.png
   :width: 600

-`Nextflow <https://www.nextflow.io>`__ is a domain specific language (DSL) for workflow orchestration that stems from `Groovy <https://groovy-lang.org/>`__.
+`Nextflow <https://www.nextflow.io>`__ is a domain-specific language (DSL) for workflow orchestration that stems from `Groovy <https://groovy-lang.org/>`__.
 It enables scalable and reproducible workflows using software containers.
 It was developed at the `CRG <www.crg.eu>`__ in the Lab of Cedric Notredame by `Paolo Di Tommaso <https://github.com/pditommaso>`__.
-The Nextflow documentation is `available here <https://www.nextflow.io/docs/latest/>`__ and you can ask help to the community using their `gitter channel <https://gitter.im/nextflow-io/nextflow>`__ or joining their `slack channel <https://join.slack.com/t/nextflow/shared_invite/zt-11iwlxtw5-R6SNBpVksOJAx5sPOXNrZg>`__.
+The Nextflow documentation is `available here <https://www.nextflow.io/docs/latest/>`__ and you can ask help to the community joining their `slack channel <https://join.slack.com/t/nextflow/shared_invite/zt-11iwlxtw5-R6SNBpVksOJAx5sPOXNrZg>`__.

 In 2020, Nextflow has been upgraded from DSL1 version to DSL2.
-In this course we will use exclusively DSL2.
-It is currently developed and mantained by the company `Seqera Labs <https://seqera.io/>`__
+In this course, we will use exclusively DSL2.
+It is currently developed and maintained by the company `Seqera Labs <https://seqera.io/>`__ a spin-off from the CRG.

 What is Nextflow for?
 ---------------------